Skip to main content

 Use a Spreadsheet or Tool

 RICE scoring is best done in a shared spreadsheet or purpose-built tool like IdeaPlan where everyone can see the inputs, challenge assumptions, and track scores over time.
+Use the RICE Scoring Template to structure your scoring session with pre-built formulas, a participant voting grid, and assumption documentation.
 Transparency builds trust in the process.

 Set a Minimum Confidence Threshold